hamkerlab/Maith2022_ExplorationSTNGPe/README.md

 # Maith2022_ExplorationSTNGPe

-Source code of simulations and analyses from Maith, O., Baladron, J., Einhäuser, W., & Hamker, F. H. (2022).
-Human exploration behaviour in a novel reversal learning task explained by a basal ganglia model with adaptive STN-GPe connections.
+Source code of simulations and analyses from Maith, O., Baladron, J., Einhäuser, W., & Hamker, F. H. (2023).
+Exploration behavior after reversals is predicted by STN-GPe synaptic plasticity in a basal ganglia model.
 Submitted to *iScience*.

 ## Authors: